How To Get More Customer Reviews And Testimonials – The Ultimate Guide

 There are a number of good tools for doing this.

 For testimonials only (with no star ratings), Thrive Ovation is a good tool.
 It integrates with the other Thrive tools like their Page builder and allows you to create nice looking forms for collecting testimonials and it allows you to get answers for specific questions (like the ones we covered in Step 5).
 Once you've collected the testimonial it has a process for reviewing, editing and getting the testimonial-giver to approve the use of the testimonial.
 You can then easily insert it into a web page through a shortcode or as an element on Thrive's page builder.

 You can find out more about Thrive Ovation here.

 Personally, I prefer being able to capture testimonials with star ratings.
 Not only can you use this if you sell products, it also means you can get your star ratings to show up in the Google search listings and so increase clicks to your site.

-The best tool on the market for collecting customer testimonials with star ratings is ReviewTrust.
+In my opinion, the best tool on the market for collecting customer testimonials with star ratings is BNE Testimonials Pro.

 There are, of course, many other options such as Trustpilot, but at a whopping $299 per month for the basic plan, I prefer to stick to the options I've already listed.